Best Mattresses for Combination Sleepers in 2022

 A 9.5/10 Mattress Advisor score for cooling isn’t the only thing the Brooklyn Aurora brings to the table.
-Its excellent responsiveness is also suited to combination sleepers who change positions throughout the night because it has excellent responsiveness.
-It is one of the best on the market for that.
-You also need a balance between contouring and support, which you can see through the Brooklyn Aurora’s high scores for spinal alignment and pressure relief.
+Its excellent responsiveness is also suited to combination sleepers who change positions throughout the night.
+They also need a balance between contouring and support, which you can see through the Brooklyn Aurora’s high scores for spinal alignment and pressure relief.

-Remember how we talked about combination sleepers needing different layers of material to handle the varying needs for each sleep position?
-The Brooklyn Aurora does have differentiated levels of support.
-There are materials at the very top to keep you cool, a layer beneath to enhance response time when you move around, a third for contouring to the body’s curves, and coils below the whole works for support.
-Plus, it’s the best cooling mattress on our list so you won’t overheat in the bed.
+This mattress also has differentiated levels of support.
+There are materials at the very top to keep you cool, a layer beneath to enhance response time when you move around, a third for contouring to the body’s curves, and coils below the whole works for support and breathability.

 Read our full Brooklyn Aurora mattress review.